CircuitFlyer/Climb_and_Dive/docs/Programming/Bluetooth Programming.md

 **Step 9** - When you are finished enter *item number 0* to save the settings and disconnect.
 The timer LED will change to green (Standby mode).

-**Step 10** - On the app main screen it is now safe hit the OK button to disconnect and then close the app.
+**Step 10** - On the app main screen it is now safe hit to the OK button to disconnect and then close the app.

 ![](assets/images/Bluefruit 6.png)